-Home » History » Chipko Movement
+Home » History Notes » Chipko Movement

 Chipko Movement

-The nonviolent Chipko movement, also referred to as the Chipko Andolan, was established in the Himalayan area of Uttarakhand in 1973.
+The nonviolent Chipko movement also referred to as the Chipko Andolan, was established in the Himalayan area of Uttarakhand in 1973.
 Since the term “chipko” literally translates to “hug,” the movement got its name from protesters who hugged trees to defend them from loggers.
 Peasants in rural India, particularly women, started this environmental campaign in the 1970s.
-To protect woods and trees from governmental-sponsored logging was the Chipko movement’s main goal.
-You will learn about the Chipko Movement in this article, which will help you prepare for the UPSC Exam by helping you understand the Environment Subject of the UPSC Syllabus.

 It is a social-ecological organization that hugged trees to prevent them from falling and used Gandhian techniques like satyagraha and nonviolent resistance.
 Early in the 1970s, as concerns about rapid deforestation grew in Uttarakhand’s Garhwal Himalayas, the contemporary Chipko movement was born.
 In response to the danger posed by the state Forest Department’s contractor system, a group of peasant women in Uttarakhand, India’s Reni village, Hemwalghati, Chamoli district, and Hemwalghati took action on March 26, 1974, to stop tree cutting and reclaim their customary forest rights.

 Thousands of other grassroots activities in the area were inspired by their actions.
-The movement gained traction in India by the 1980s, and as a result, people-sensitive forest policies were created, ending open tree cutting in places like the Vindhyas and the Western Ghats.
+The movement gained traction in India by the 1980s, and as a result, people-sensitive forest policies were created, ending open tree-cutting in places like the Vindhyas and the Western Ghats.

 Chipko Movement Causes

-After the Sino-Indian border dispute was settled in 1963, development increased, especially in the rural Himalayan regions of the Indian state of Uttar Pradesh.
-The interior routes created during the conflict attracted numerous foreign logging corporations seeking access to the region’s abundant forest resources.
-Despite the fact that the rural villagers heavily relied on the forests for subsistence—directly, for food and fuel, and indirectly, for services like water purification and soil stabilization—the government’s policy prevented them from managing the lands and barred them from accessing the lumber.
+• Although the rural villagers heavily relied on the forests for subsistence—directly, for food and fuel, and indirectly, for services like water purification and soil stabilization—the government’s policy prevented them from managing the lands and barred them from accessing the lumber.

-The clear-cutting of forests decreased agricultural yields, caused erosion, depleted water supplies, and raised flooding in a significant percentage of the nearby communities.
+• The clear-cutting of forests decreased agricultural yields, caused erosion, depleted water supplies, and raised flooding in a significant percentage of the nearby communities.
 Commercial logging operations were frequently poorly managed.
 This was the impetus behind the Chipko Movement.

 Chipko Movement Leaders